Deciding

 The better question than "what are our chances?" is "how do we live with a maybe without letting it run the household?"

 Secure the best offer you actually have.
 Accept it, pay the deposit, and mean it.
-If the waitlist school later comes through and you switch, you'll likely forfeit that deposit, and that's the price of insurance, not a moral failing.
-What you must not do is hold every school at arm's length while you wait for the maybe.
+If the waitlist school later comes through and you switch, you'll almost certainly forfeit that deposit.
+It's real money, and it's still cheaper than holding no seat against a maybe.
+What you must not do is hold every school at arm's length while you wait.
 The deadlines on your real offers are firm, and an expired offer plus a waitlist that never moves is the one outcome here you'd actually regret.

 Send one honest note, then stop.
 A short letter from your student saying the school remains their first choice, with one or two specific, true reasons.
 The specifics your student collected in the debriefs are exactly what belongs here.
 One note.
 Calling weekly, enlisting connected friends, or having a parenting adult write a second and third letter doesn't move the list, and admissions offices have seen all of it.